Best Boutique Investment Banks: The Ultimate Guide

 Since investment banking is such a hot topic of discussion among finance aspirants, I thought of taking this discussion to a detailed level.

-It is important for us to know what various types of investment banks are available out there.
+You need to know what types of investment banks are available.

-In this article, I am going to tell you about the top and best boutique investment banks around the world.
+I will tell you about the top boutique investment banks worldwide.

 What Is a Boutique Investment Bank?

 Wikipedia defines the boutique investment bank as –

 “A boutique investment bank is a non-full service investment bank that specializes in at least one aspect of investment banking services, generally corporate finance, financial advisory services and equity capital markets although some banks are retail in nature, such as Charles Schwab or Allen & Co.
 Of those involved in corporate finance, capital raising, mergers and acquisitions and restructuring and reorganizations are their primary activities.
 Due to their smaller size, capital raising engagements are usually done on a best-efforts basis.”

 In simple words, boutique investment banks are small firms that offer services related to a specific industry or niche area.